 1 – Average Support.
 The store offers no unique discount to readers but it supports this site at the same level it supports others sites.

 2 – Strong Support.
-The store provides this site’s readers exclusive deals and/or provides more support to this site than others.
+The store provides this site’s readers with exclusive deals and/or provides more support to this site than others.

-The good news is that there are many models that online bikes stores are using to be successful and provide you the combination of price, selection, service and support you want these days.
-Some of these models may may suit you better than others and can help you choose between them in addition to the ratings.
+The good news is that there are many models that online bikes stores are using to be successful and provide you the combination of price, service, selection, and support you want these days.
+Some of these models may suit you better than others and can help you choose between them in addition to the ratings.

 Here’s are brief descriptions of the model designations you’ll see in the chart above.

 Superstore – These online cycling stores are very large and have massive purchasing power, allowing them to sell products typically for 20-40% below the full retail price and sell all over the world.